 Admissions & Financial Aid

-Application includes a statement of purpose, academic writing samples in English and German, three letters of recommendation, GRE scores, and TOEFL results for non-native speakers.
+Application includes a statement of purpose, academic writing samples in English and German, three letters of recommendation, and TOEFL results for applicants without a degree from an English-language institution.

 - January 15: all MA and PhD applicants (deadline for scholarship/funding consideration)